dearhive/MashShare/readme.txt

 == Changelog ==

-= 2.5.0 Not released yet =
+= 2.5.0 =
-* New: A new filter called mashsb_active allows you to enable mashshare js and css globally
+* New: A new filter called mashsb_active allows you to enable mashshare mashsb.js and mashsb.css conditionally via third party function

 = 2.4.9 =
 * New: Free signup on newsharecount.com with your twitter account is necessary to get the twitter count.
 Sign up instruction in Mashshare->settings->General settings